getify/foi-lang/README.md

 add(6)(12);                         // 18
 ```

-Note that `add(6,12)` (aka, loose currying) would not work, but the expression-evaluation form of the function call supports loose-applying arguments across currying boundaries:
+Note that `add(6,12)` (aka, loose currying) would not work, but the evaluation-expression form of the function call supports loose-applying arguments across currying boundaries:

 ```c
 defn add(x)(y) ^x + y;